HenrikSamuelsson/c-how-to-program-8th-global/content/solutions/chapter-02/solution-02-02/solution-02-02.md

 The arithmetic operators `*`, `/`, `%`, `+` and `-` does not have the same level of precedence.

 The set of arithmetic operators `*`, `/`, and `%` have the same level of precedence.
-And the then the set of arithmetic operators `+` and `-` have the same level of precedence.
-But the first set have higher level of precedence than the second set.
+And the set of arithmetic operators `+` and `-` have the same level of precedence.
+The first mentioned set have higher level of precedence than the second set.

 ## j)

-There is no relation between the number of lines of output and the number of printf statements because each `/n` in the printf will cause the cursor to move to a new line.
+There is no relation between the number of lines of output and the number of `printf` statements because each `/n` in the printf will cause the cursor to move to a new line and a `printf` statement can have multiple of these.